MrDongZhenyu/napari-3Drendering/README.md

 ## Citing the code

-If the code was helpful to your work, please consider citing it (BiBTex):
+If the code was helpful to your work, please consider citing it (BibTeX):
 ```
 @software{Dong_napari-3Drendering,
 author = {Dong, Zhenyu},